Backed by Awesome Motive.

 Contents

-What is the Deceptive Site Ahead Warning?
+What Is the Deceptive Site Ahead Warning?

 The ‘Deceptive Site Ahead’ warning or a deceptive website warning sign is a security feature implemented by browsers like Google Chrome.
 It protects users from accessing potentially harmful websites.
 When this warning appears, it means that the website you’re trying to access could be compromised or contains malicious content, such as phishing or malware.